s10wen/kapow-skeleton/README.md

 The Kapow!
 Skeleton consists of the following:

-- A basic folder structure
+- A clearly defined folder structure
 - A comprehensive .gitignore file
 - Useful front-end polyfills
 - NPM, Bower and Gem dependency manifests